- Kimchi Omelette With Cheddar, Leeks and Gochugaru Recipe

 I’m certainly not the first person who has written about kimchi omelettes.
-Kimchi and eggs work together remarkably well and are often paired together, notably in the delicious raw egg dropped in boiling hot kimchi jigae in Korean restaurants.
+Kimchi and eggs work together remarkably well and are often paired together, like the delicious raw egg dropped in boiling hot kimchi jigae at my favourite Korean restaurants.

 - 2 1/2 tbsp salted butter